antischematic/angular-composition-api/packages/core/README.md

 ### Common

-These APIs only work inside the context of a `View` or `Factory`.
+These APIs only work inside the context of a `View` or `Service`.
 Calling them at the wrong time will cause an "out of context" error to be thrown.

 #### Inject

 Equivalent to `Injector.get(ProviderToken)`.
-Only works inside the context of a `View` or `Factory`.
+Only works inside the context of a `View` or `Service`.
 Throws if called outside a valid context.

 #### Subscribe

 Registers an effect in the current context.
 If `Subscribe` is called inside a `View` constructor, the subscription is deferred until the view has mounted.
-If it is called inside a `Factory` or nested in another `Subscribe`, the subscription is invoked immediately after the containing function has executed.
+If it is called inside a `Service` or nested in another `Subscribe`, the subscription is invoked immediately after the containing function has executed.